ElijahSMIAEL/code-cards-front-end/README.md

 </br></br>

-This is the front end of a decoupled MERN Stack app that includes Google OAuth.
+This is the front end of a decoupled MERN Stack app that includes JWT Authenication.
 When combined with the back end found [here](https://github.com/ElijahSMIAEL/code-cards-back-end), this is an app created to give coders a place to share their code cards to learn code better.
 </br></br>

 ### [Link to view the deployed webiste](https://sei-code-cards.netlify.app/)